sabeern/productClient/README.md

 # productClient

-This project was created with vite
+This project was created with vite and react.

 ## In the project directory, you can run: